arpit20328/Genome-Size-Annotation/README.md

 # Genome-Size-Annotation
 # Script is Written by Mr Arpit Mathur, who at the time of devloping is working at Dr Nikhil Patkar's lab at ACTREC, Tata Memorial Center, Navi Mumbai
-# Queries can be directed to arpit20328@iiitd.ac.in or one can put it in issues section.
+# Queries can be directed to in the issues section.

 Scripts to Download Genome Size from NCBI Server